stephan-gh/M3/README.md

 Note that `M_fpga` and `M_m3` can also be the same, in which case `M3_HW_FPGA_HOST` has to be set to localhost and a local SSH server is required.

 The bitfiles for the hardware platform can be found in `platform/hw/fpga_tools/bitfiles`.
 The bitfiles are built for the Xilinx VCU118 FPGA.
-The following command can be used to load the latest bitfile onto the FPGA.
+The following command can be used to load a specific bitfile onto the FPGA.
 This requires an installation of Vivado or Vivado Lab:

-    $ ./b loadfpga=fpga_top.bit
+    $ ./b loadfpga=fpga_top_v4.5.1.bit

+With `M3_TARGET=hw22`, the bitfile `fpga_top_v4.4.12` needs to be used.

 Note that the source of the hardware platform is [openly available](https://github.com/Barkhausen-Institut/M3-hardware) as well.